 Customer Loyalty: Customers Are Loyal To Brands That Satisfy Their Needs and Vice Versa.
 Understanding What Drives Customer Loyalty and What Hurts It; Is Important For Growing A Customer Base That Doesn't Churn.

-If a dog walking service brings back a dog that is happy and calm; the owner will likely continue using the service.
+For Example: If a dog walking service brings back a dog that is happy and calm; the owner will likely continue using the service.

 However, if they bring back a dog that continues to be hyper; they may have to look for another solution.